msprev/panzer/README.rst

-Arbitrary pandoc command line options can be set using metadata via ``commandline``. ``commandline`` can appear outside a style definition and in a document's metadata block, where it overrides the settings of any style.
+Arbitrary pandoc command line options can be set using metadata via ``commandline``. ``commandline`` can appear outside a style definition and in a document’s metadata block, where it overrides the settings of any style.

 ``commandline`` contains one field for each pandoc command line option.